nhsbsa-rixue/product-price-tracker/README.md

 Those 2 API endpoints are for administrative purpose to create products and users.

+### Scheduled Cron Jobs

+This application uses two scheduled cron jobs to automatically send price drop alerts to users based on their alert preferences:

+#### Morning Alert

+Schedule: Every day at 8:00 AM
+Function: Triggers the sendAlert("day") function, which checks all watching records where either fullDayAlert or dayAlert is enabled.
+If a product’s price drops below the user’s desired price, an alert email is sent.

+#### Night Alert

+Schedule: Every day at midnight (00:00)
+Function: Triggers the sendAlert("night") function, which checks all watching records where either fullDayAlert or nightAlert is enabled.
+If a product’s price drops below the user’s desired price, an alert email is sent.

 ## Contributions

 We operate a [code of conduct](CODE_OF_CONDUCT.md) for all contributors.